shnala/e-commerce-backend-bcs/README.md

 ```md
 baseurl/api/categories
 ```
-To make a change to a specific Category, write as follows, and substite :id with the integer id that identifies that Category (perform a GET request on categories first to see the integer id of all categories):
+To make a change to a specific Category, write as follows, and substitute :id with the integer id that identifies that Category (perform a GET request on categories first to see the integer id of all categories):
 ```md
 baseurl/api/categories/:id
 ```